 The transferability of credits you earn at University of the People is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn in Business Administration, Computer Science, Community and Public Health, Master of Business Administration, and/or Master of Education in Advanced Teaching is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits and/or degree that you earn at this institution are not accepted at the institution.
+If the credits and/or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending University of the People to determine if your credits and/or degree will transfer.